Rtoax/ulpatch/docs/index.md

 At the same time, the implementation of the kernel's `finit_module(2)` and `init_module(2)` system calls is also of great reference value.
 Even in the early stages of development, the relocation code was transplanted from these two system calls.

-**How to resolve symbol addresses?** For examples, the implementation of [uprobe in the linux kernel](https://docs.kernel.org/trace/uprobetracer.html).
-At the same time, the implementation of application-level software, such as the implementation of [BCC](https://github.com/iovisor/bcc) and [bpftrace](https://github.com/iovisor/bpftrace).

-GDB's implementation of symbol parsing, [binutils-gdb](https://sourceware.org/git/binutils-gdb) is helpful.

 Judging from the current research on outstanding projects, the live patch function relies on modifying the assembly instructions at the function entrance to make it jump to a new function, thereby realizing the live patch function.

 I think I should detail the inspiration of ULPatch from these open source projects in another document instead of a README file.